jayullman/voting-app/README.md

 #### Unprotected Routes (user does not have to be authenticated)

-get list of all polls available to all viewers
+Get list of all polls available to all viewers

 `GET /polls`

+Get information on a singlie poll

+`GET /polls/:pollId`

 Signs up new user and adds to DB